Booth notebook

 Track context

-Hearing it against Death to the Pixies matters because it reads like part of an album world, not a detached single.
-Debaser by Pixies off Death to the Pixies (1997) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With Pixies, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against The Very Best Of matters because it reads like part of an album world, not a detached single.
+Tequila Sunrise by Eagles off The Very Best Of (2003) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Eagles, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for